The Strategy of the CSIs

 - Train experts with high expertise in the field through its fellowship program.

-- Provide expertise for elaborating strategies pertaining to the analysed region.
+- Provide expertise for elaborating strategies pertaining to the analyzed region.

 - Edit scholarly publications as well as public policy documents and recommendations.